jayventi/jdocs/mydoc_add_aws_cloud_account.md

 ### Details
 The CloudCoreo WebUI can access an AWS account and manage its assets.
 This is possible once a CloudCoreo WebUI Cloud Account has been set up for an AWS account.

 When a Cloud Account is setup CloudCoreo WebUI creates an IAM role called CloudCoreoAssumedRole and assigns it to the account.
-And attaches to CloudCoreoAssumedRole a policy CloudCoreoAssumedRolePolicy which will allow CloudCoreo WebUI to perform its necessary operations in the AWS account.
+CloudCoreo WebUI attaches to CloudCoreoAssumedRole a policy CloudCoreoAssumedRolePolicy which will allow CloudCoreo WebUI to perform its necessary operations in the AWS account.
 After a Cloud Account has been set up the enabling IAM user is no longer required and may be removed.
 It is recommended that the user is removed as best practice.

 Process tutorial video [HOW TO CREATE AN AWS USER](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html)